hashicorp/learn-consul-terraform/datacenter-deploy-hcp-eks-lambda/runbook.md

 11. Deploy Lambda Registrator

+	Make sure Docker is running on your local machine.
 Create file named `lambda-tutorial.tf` with the following contents.

 	```
 	module "lambda-registration" {